YouriSio/firefly/README.md

 automatically add a `.jar` file to the MATLAB Java static path and restart MATLAB.
 Furthermore, before running any scripts: open the project.
 This ensures that all `.m` files in subfolders are in the MATLAB path.

+**Warning**.
+Always add/rename/delete files using the Simulink project pane.
+This ensures that references to the file will be changed everywhere.